5 Noteworthy Women in PCB Design

 As I re-read the interviews and listen to the podcasts again, I can’t help but think of what an incredible wealth of information is available today for students and young professionals.

 What do you make?
 What made you gravitate to a career in engineering, technology or the sciences?
 Share your thoughts below, and if you’d like to read more be sure to visit the Altium Resource Hub where the OnTrack Newsletter is published every month.
-Or go to any of your favorite podcast platforms and search “Altium” to find the new PCB Design Podcast and if you love it, leave us a review on iTunes to help spread the word.
+Or go to any of your favorite podcast platforms and search “Altium” to find the new Printed Circuit Board Design Podcast and if you love it, leave us a review on iTunes to help spread the word.